XORaur0n/Notes/Notes/Programming & Scripting/Assembly/x86_64/Registers, Addresses, and Data Types.md

 **Endianness in Addressing:** Endianness is the order in which bytes are stored or retrieved from memory.

-Little-Endian processors will store the value
+Little-Endian processors will store the value from right to left

+Big-Endian processors will store the value left to right.